RezaShahrestani/programme/legacy/javascript/javascript3/week1/lesson-plan.md

   - [Exercise](#meal-ordering-website)
 - Apis
   - The focus should be on consuming api's with `get` method.
-  - Give an example of an api (preferably one with an accesstoken, showing that part aswell)
+  - Give an example of an API (preferably one with an access token, showing that part as well)
   - Explain conceptually what an api is (interface that hides abstraction).
 Explain how paths and query parameters work.
 Do not show how an api is implemented.
 We show that in the node class.
 Good analogy [here](https://www.reddit.com/r/webdev/comments/en04ct/i_created_a_word_suggestions_api_to_use_on_a/fdtmj60/)
   - [Code inspiration](#apis)
 - Fetch (No promise explanation!
 Focus on usage)